encosoft-kr/.github/profile/README.md

 * Intelligent automation and productivity platforms
 * Conceptual engineering and software integration

+Our internal [framework guide](./docs/framework-guide/README.md) outlines how we structure development, from modular principles to platform orchestration.

+---

 ### What We Stand For

 * **Structured Thinking**: Every solution begins with a precise understanding of the problem.